cambridge-ceu/csd3/README.md

 ## sftp and rsync

 The utility `sftp` could be used for file transfer in the usual way.
+More generally, it is preferable to use `rsync`.

 Official website for rsync: [https://rsync.samba.org/](https://rsync.samba.org/).